Galapagos + Ecuador – January 2024*

-“It is not the strongest of species that survive… But the one most responsive to change.” – Charles Darwin.
-The mere mention of the Galapagos Islands conjures dreams of adventure, intrigue, and excitement.
-It’s a place of mystery that millions know about, but only a handful have explored.
-This trip also includes time in the colonial city of Quito and the magical Cloud Forest in mainland Ecuador.
+“It is not the strongest of species that survive… But the one most responsive to change” – Charles Darwin.
+Discover the capital city of Quito and the magical Cloud Forest in mainland Ecuador before delving into the Galapagos Islands on our 12-day trip.
+The mere mention of these islands conjures up dreams of adventure, intrigue, and excitement.
+It’s a place of mystery that millions know about but only a handful have explored.

-Walk in the clouds: Spend 2 nights in the ethereal Cloud Forest where colorful birds sing their songs, powerful waterfalls roar, and white, fluffy clouds float around you.
+Walk in the clouds: Spend 2 nights in the ethereal Cloud Forest where colorful birds sing, powerful waterfalls roar, and white, fluffy clouds float around you.

 Get a good night’s rest: Stay on land and explore the Galapagos Islands on day trips for a more comfortable night’s sleep.
 This also allows you to explore the culture and interact with the locals in your free time.